 A free no-obligation consultation is available to discuss the options for your business.
 Please use the chat link on the bottom right corner to request follow-up or click here to schedule a call.

-WHAT FREEDOM BENEFITS IS DOING: Emphasizing the HRA’s ability to control health costs for the employer, the ability to increase choice and value to the employee and a new tax advantage.
+, the ability to increase choice and value to the employee and a new tax advantage.
 For 2020 employee benefit plans, we include an HRA option at no additional cost in all small business benefit plans and all small business clients where we handle payroll processing.

 New cost saving options for some small business health plans.